 The Prince Tudor interpretation of the Sonnets is an issue of debate among Oxfordians.
 If you’ve seen the 2011 Roland Emmerich film Anonymous the idea won’t be new to you.
 Even if you don’t subscribe to the theory as Joshua does, you should find it no bar to enjoying the book.

 Don’t let it scare you off.
 The story, told in this book through blank verse using a variety of voices, can hold your interest no matter how factual or fantastical you believe the premise to be.
 Joshua owns his opinion and I remain reticent, but this review is ecumenical, up to a point.
 If your Bard wrote his sonnets as impersonal dramatic exercises, dozens and dozens of home-schooled homework problems to suss out a new verse form, then this is not your book.
 In that case, welcome to my blog!
 I presume you arrived here by accident.

 The Life and Death of King Edward plays out in seven sections: prefatory Inductions, five Acts, and an Epitaph.
 There are background notes before each section, a few footnotes, and a handful of black-and-white illustrations.
 It’s well organised.

 You know you’re in for a ride when the first thing you read in the first section is young Princess Elizabeth dropping F-bombs.
 The book is not profane, but this is a significant beginning, meant to knock you slightly off balance.
 It does.

 Bess swore like a sailor when she wasn’t on display.
 She may have learned a few of her more nautical oaths from me.
-Cecil’s face would go beetroot under his beard, and I would try to stifle my laughter.
+Burghley’s face would go beetroot under his beard, and I would try to stifle my laughter.

 Acts I through IV tell my story from the 1562 death of my father the 16th Earl through the Earl of Essex’s harebrained, disastrous rebellion in early 1601.
 The characters speak in first-person modern English, beneath titled headings.
 Sometimes it’s soliloquy, sometimes dialogue.
 In one instance the narrator himself breaks into the conversation.